QUESTIONS/ANSWERS FROM THE QUESTION FORUM

 The disciples, as well as multitudes of others who went with them, did go throughout the whole world.
 Their preaching was so extensive that a little past the middle of the first century the Spirit testified the Gospel had been "preached to every creature which is under heaven" (Col 1:23).
 In that preaching we know of countless people who were not among the disciples to whom Jesus spoke in Matthews 28.
 A few of them include Paul, Barnabas, Silas, Luke, Timothy, Titus, Jude, Epaphroditus, Epaphras, Rufus, Apollos etc. The book of Acts has countless lists of people who accompanied Paul in his preaching, and those he sent to the churches to strengthen them.
 Numerous laborers are also mentioned in the Epistles, with over twenty-eight being mentioned in the sixteenth chapter of Romans alone.

-"How do we know that Satan was one of God's lead angels, much less used to be an angel at all?"
+do we know that Satan was one of God's lead angels, much less used to be an

 The Bible does not say Satan was the highest angel.
 It does suggest he was in some lofty position, and was very influential.
 The passages from which these conclusions are taken are as follows.
 Isaiah 14:12-15, Ezekiel 28:12-18, and Revelation 12:3-4.
 The Isaiah and Ezekiel passages are addressed to earthly rulers.
 The references to Satan's prior existence is mentioned because those rulers had come to possess Satan's qualities themselves.